Mahmoudkhorshed-Queens/Time-Series-Analysis-Using-ARIMA-R/README.md

 # Time-Series-Analysis-Using-ARIMA-R
-   I build an ARIMA model to predict monthly sales retail
+   I build an ARIMA model to predict monthly sales retail.
 Time Series Analysis provides a scientific methodology for sales forecasting.
-Time Series Analysis is the analysis of sequential data across equally spaced units of time.
+TimeSeries Analysis is the analysis of sequential data across equally spaced units of time.
 Time Series is a basic research methodology in which data for one or more variables is collected for many observations at different time periods.
 The main objectives in Time Series Analysis are: